 Q: How long does occupational therapy take?

 It depends on your goals and needs.
-Some people come for just a few weeks; others continue longer for ongoing support.
+Some people come for just a few weeks, while others continue for longer to receive ongoing support.

 Final Thoughts